technoweenie/technoweenie.github.com/_posts/2011/2011-6-17-zeromq-pub-sub.md

 message passing.
 Other ZeroMQ sockets will hold messages in memory until the destination socket is available to take them.
 Pub/sub sockets do none of this.
 If a sub socket is not around to receive a message, it won't ever receive it.
 The [ZeroMQ Guide](http://zguide.zeromq.org/page:all#Chapter-Five-Advanced-Publish-Subscribe) goes through a few advanced patterns for designing a reliable pub/sub infrastructure.
+However, your sub sockets will reconnect on their own if the publisher disconnects for whatever reason.

 Why would you use Redis over ZeroMQ?